 Instructions

-Add bacon to a large Dutch oven or pot and cook over medium-high heat until bacon is crispy.
+Add bacon to a large Dutch oven or pot and cook over medium-high heat until bacon is crispy, about 5-10 minutes.
 Remove to a paper towel-lined plate to drain.
-Leave the grease in the pot.
+Leave 2 tablespoons of bacon grease in the pot.

 Next, add butter and chopped onion and cook until translucent, about 3-4 minutes.
 Add garlic and cook for an additional 1 minute, stirring constantly.